Cyber Wellness is about the proactive and positive use of the internet, social and mobile applications.

 Soon after the Chris Lao incident, we have other high profile bullying and online abuse cases.
 Because of that, new laws were passed– the anti-cyber crime, anti-bullying and data privacy laws.

 Add to that, an interesting jurisprudence by the Supreme Court.
-A resolution in a case wherein students were disbarred from marching on their graduation day because of an online behaviour that violated school policy, underscored the need for schools and parents to work closely in ensuring kids will be responsible users of social media and mobile apps.
+A resolution in a case wherein students were disbarred from marching on their graduation day because of online behaviour that violated school policy, underscored the need for schools and parents to work closely in ensuring kids will be responsible users of social media and mobile apps.

 Read: Why Schools Should Have A Cyber Wellness Program